egeloen/egeloen.github.io/_posts/2013-12-01-symfony2-doctrine-2-entity-listener-as-serice.markdown

 {% endhighlight %}

 The goal of this listener is to send a welcome email when a user will be persisted for the first time.
-But here, we face an issue because the logic we need to implement is already available in a dedicated service and duplicated code is a bad practice!
+But here, we face an issue because the logic we need to implement is already available in a dedicated service and **duplicated code is a bad practice**!
 So, what can I do?
 Am I fucked?

 ## Entity Listener Resolver